What is user research in UX design?

 - Limited budget: Guerrilla testing, online surveys, existing analytics

-- Comprehensive resources: Mixed-methods combining qual and quant
+- Comprehensive resources: Mixed-methods combining qualitative and quantitative

 Find and screen users who represent your target audience.
 Participant quality directly impacts your findings.